php-fig-rectified/fig-rectified-standards/README.md

 ## TODOs

 - Shining `PSR-2-R` and `FIG-R` badges for the READMEs.
-- PHPCS-Fixer CodeSniffer branch for this.
+- PHPCS-Fixer CodeSniffer branch for this - currently there is [this](https://github.com/dereuromark/codesniffer-standards).
 - Undeceive more lost souls.
 - Help to make the FIG people understand what damage they caused (despite all the good things they broad, of course^^).